Redesigning summative assessments

 Recognising that every subject is different in its assessment needs, we will work with divisions, departments, faculties and course or programme teams, and in partnership with your students, to identify and scope out summative assessments you are interested in redesigning and appropriate timelines for taking this forward.
 This could be through a series of structured conversations or workshops with groups of staff.

-If you are interested in working with us on this strategic priority, please complete the expression of interest form by the due dates below:
+If you are interested in working with us on this strategic priority, please contact us to organise a 'pre-meet' to discuss your requirements before completing our expression of interest form by the due dates below:

 What are some examples of projects?